thacherT1D/webdevstuff/CSS/Intro_To_CSS.desc.md

 The dot in front of "red" indicates that we're targeting a class attribute.
 Now the first div should be red.
 Even though the styling for `.red` comes before the styling for `div`, targeting a class is more specific than targeting an element.

 The next level of specificty is an id.
-Let's add a third div with a `class` of red and an `id` of green.
+Let's add a third div with a `class` of red and an `id` of `green-box`.

 ```html
 <!-- more code above... -->